cal-itp/benefits/docs/explanation/enrollment-pathways/medicare-cardholders.md

 1. The transit rider chooses the transit operator that serves an area where they want to ride public transit.

-1. The transit rider chooses to verify their eligibility as a person who is living and enrolled in Medicare.
+1. The transit rider chooses to verify their eligibility as a Medicare cardholder.

+1. The Cal-ITP Benefits app interfaces with the [California Department of Technology Identity Gateway](https://digitalidstrategy.cdt.ca.gov/primary-elements.html) (IdG) to verify rider identity and benefit eligibility.

-1. The transit rider authenticates with their existing Medicare.gov account or, if they don’t have one, creates a Medicare.gov account using their Medicare card.
+1. The transit rider authenticates with their Medicare.gov account or, if they don’t have one, creates a Medicare.gov account using their Medicare card.

-1. The Cal-ITP Benefits app interfaces with the [California Department of Technology Identity Gateway](https://digitalidstrategy.cdt.ca.gov/primary-elements.html) (IdG) to verify benefit eligibility.
-The IdG uses successful authentication with Medicare.gov and personal information shared by the [Blue Button API](https://bluebutton.cms.gov/) to verify Medicare status.
+1. The transit rider consents to share information from their Medicare.gov account to verify their eligibility for a transit benefit.

-1. The IdG uses the response provided by Blue Button API to determine the rider’s eligibility for a transit benefit.
+1. The IdG uses the response provided by the [Blue Button API](https://bluebutton.cms.gov/) to determine the rider’s eligibility for a transit benefit.

 1. The IdG then passes an eligibility response as Medicare enrollment status = TRUE to the Cal-ITP Benefits app to indicate the person is eligible for a benefit.

 1. The transit rider provides the debit or credit card details they use to pay for transit to the [transit processor](../../index.md#transit-processors) that facilitates fare collection for the transit provider.

-1. The app registers the transit benefit with the transit rider’s debit or credit card.
+1. The app registers the transit rider’s debit or credit card for reduced fares.

-## Alternative Flows
+## Alternative self-service flows

 - Suppose the transit rider does not have a desktop computer.
 In this case, they open the web application at benefits.calitp.org in a mobile browser on their iOS or Android tablet or mobile device to complete enrollment using the basic flow.